Videos show Patrick Lyoya shot in head by Michigan officer

 State police are investigating.
 Kent County’s chief medical examiner, Dr. Stephen Cohle, said he completed the autopsy but toxicology tests haven’t been finished.

 The traffic stop was tense from the start.
-Video shows Lyoya, a native of Congo, getting out of the car before the officer approached.
+Video shows Lyoya getting out of the car before the officer approached.
 He ordered Lyoya to get back in the vehicle, but the man declined.

 The officer asked him if he spoke English and demanded his driver’s license.
 The foot chase began soon after, video shows.